clemence-g/Heat-dome-analysis/README.md

 pip install -r requirements.txt
 ```

-3.Download ERA5 data for the Northern Hemisphere.
+3. Download ERA5 data for the Northern Hemisphere.
 To set up your CDS API key, follow the instructions at:
 [https://cds.climate.copernicus.eu/how-to-api]

 Use the téléchargement-géopotentiel.py and téléchargement-température.py scripts to retrieve the required data.